This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sometimes, being a solo traveller is not fun.
 Like when you want to get a photo on the fun striped columns in the Palais-Royal courtyard.
 Nonetheless, I think a quick visit to Palais-Royal when in the area (it’s close to the Louvre) is necessary.

 This was one of the best things I did in Paris.
 Through my hostel, I got a discounted ticket for a one-hour cruise with Bateaux Parisiens.
 I did the 4:30 cruise in fall, which was perfect timing.
-I got to see so many of the city’s most beautiful buildings glowing in golden hour.
+I got to see so many of the city’s most beautiful buildings glowing in the golden hour.
 The Eiffel Tower also lit up as we were disembarking.

 I started another Parisian morning in Le Marais neighbourhood at Place des Vosges, which is a beautiful square.

 I recommend walking along the Seine or enjoying a picnic in every season.
-It’s great for people watching, for attraction-sighting (like Notre-Dame) and souvenir buying.
+It’s great for people-watching, for attraction-sighting (like Notre-Dame) and souvenir buying.
 Many locals have stalls along the Seine, selling artwork, books and more.

 Let’s be honest, I did not eat at all of these places.
 I was too busy devouring bread, cheese and pastries.
 But here are some recommendations I noted down from fellow bloggers and Pinterest articles.